 Tuesday, November 5, 2024

-In 1913 Korczak started children's newspaper in the orphanage at 92 Krochmalna Street - "The Weekly of Orphans Home" (Tygodnik Domu Sierot) covered besides single independent stories also the court, the judgments and the week's activities.
-First issues of it were written by Korczak alone but later "The Weekly of Orphans Home" was co-created by children.
-This local newspaper became a prototype of The Little Review - "Mały Przegląd" that was published from 1926 until September 1, 1939.
-The Little Review), was as a weekly supplement to the daily Polish-Jewish Newspaper Nasz Przegląd (Our Review) which was one of its kind – it was written for children by children.
+In 1913 Korczak started a children's newspaper in the orphanage at 92 Krochmalna Street - "The Weekly of Orphans Home" (Tygodnik Domu Sierot) covered besides single independent stories also the court, the judgments and the week's activities.
+The first issues were written by Korczak alone but later "The Weekly of Orphans Home" was co-created by children.
+This local newspaper became a prototype of The Little Review - "Mały Przegląd" published from 1926 until September 1, 1939.
+The Little Review), was a weekly supplement to the daily Polish-Jewish Newspaper Nasz Przegląd (Our Review) which was one of its kind – it was written for children by children.

-Every Saturday at Korczaks orphanage, there was a ceremonial reading of the newspaper "The Weekly of Orphans Home" along with the information and announcements contained therein.
+Every Saturday at Korczaks orphanage, there was a ceremonial reading of the newspaper "The Weekly of Orphans Home" along with the information and announcements.
 Unfortunately, not a single original copy of this magazine has survived, only reprints in "W Słońcu" where only parts of the original newspaper from 92 Krochmalna were printed.

 One of the documents written by Korczak in the Warsaw Ghetto shown above was aimed to be read as a part of "The Weekly of Dom Sierot" at the Saturday meeting at Sienna 16.